 A UK-based limited company pays Corporation Tax on its UK and worldwide profits, while a foreign company with a UK branch office only pays Corporation Tax on the profits it makes from its UK operations.

 Why should I pay Corporation Tax early?

-HMRC pays you interest (current rate is 0.5% as of 1st April 2021) known as ‘credit interest’ for paying your Corporation Tax early.
+HMRC pays you interest (the current rate is 0.5% as of 1st April 2021) known as ‘credit interest’ for paying your Corporation Tax early.
 HMRC will usually pay interest from the date you pay your Corporation Tax to the payment deadline.
 The earliest HMRC will pay interest from is six months and 13 days after the start of your accounting period.

 As an example, if your accounting period starts on 1st January 2020 and ends on 31 December 2020, you can pay your Corporation Tax any time between 13th June 2020 (which is six months and 13 days after the start of your accounting period) and 1st October 2021 (which is HMRC’s deadline for payment).